LookBfrYouX/Wasteless/Epic Proposal.md

 AC5: The nutritional information is collapsable on the listing's details page, so that I can save screen real estate if I am not interested in the information.

-AC6: The user can choose not to use the Barcode input field and instead enter data as previously possible.

-AC7: Products can have a 'Nutrient Score' from A (being good) to E (being Bad nutritional quality).
+AC6: Products can have a 'Nutrient Score' from A (being good) to E (being Bad nutritional quality).
 This should reflect the ['Nutri-Score' rating system](https://en.wikipedia.org/wiki/Nutri-Score).

 AC7: Products can have a 'NOVA classification' from 1 (unprocessed) to 4 (ultra-processed).
 This